RiishabhSinghal/Satellite-Imagery-Based-Property-Valuation/README.md

 #### 🚀 How to Run

 The project is organized into three sequential stages, each implemented as a separate notebook/script.
+These stages must be executed in the order listed below, as each step depends on the outputs of the previous one.

-They must be run in the following order:
+All intermediate and final datasets are saved in structured folders on Google Drive, and the notebooks are connected via file paths to access these saved files.

 1️⃣ Data Fetcher